-For students attending the Study Abroad with the Bachelor's Programme in Biomedicine Exchange studies - Bachelor's Programme in Biomedicine
+For students attending the Bachelor's Programme in Biomedicine Exchange studies - Bachelor's Programme in Biomedicine

 Before the Exchange